mozilla-ai/speech-to-text/README.md

 ## Using [Docker](https://docs.docker.com/engine/install/) to run Speaches

-First, let's set up the Speaches server using Docker.
-You have a choice between using the CPU or GPU version depending on your hardware.
+We can use pre-built images of Speaches to bypass manual installation.
+This is the recommended way to run Speaches, as it simplifies the setup process and ensures that you have all the necessary dependencies.
+Note that you have a choice between using the CPU or GPU version depending on your hardware.

 Create a volume to store the downloaded models (so they persist even if you restart the container):